 In a number of cities around the country over the past 15 years, communities saw sharp reductions in crime after a joint effort by law enforcement and social services employed a method of "focused" deterrence.47 The approach is built on the well-established fact that most crime is caused by a small number of people.
 Addressing those people directly with the right message and the right actions has a significant and enduring effect on changing their behavior for the better.48 While this approach has been almost exclusively used with adult offenders, the New York City Police Department has spear-headed an innovative and effective approach to addressing young, violent robbery offenders in public housing developments.
-The approach concentrates on identifying juvenile offending.
+The approach concentrates on identifying juvenile offenders and structuring a program around home visits and parental involvement to reduce their rate of reoffending.
 The juveniles are spoken to directly about both consequences and choice: further offending will result in arrest but deciding to take a different path will be supported with job and educational opportunities as well as social services.
 In the year before they entered the program, this group had been arrested for a total of 180 robberies.
 One year later, that number among this group had dropped to 29.49